kacpertopol/betterCam/README.md

 ## configuration

-The path to a directory containing the configuration file `betterCam_config` is displayed at the bottom of the screen after pressing `h`.
+The path to a directory containing the configuration file `betterCam_config` is displayed at the very bottom of the window after pressing the `h` key.
 All configuration is done by modifying this file.
 Don't be afraid to tinker with the settings, if you mess up, just replace `betterCam_config` with the [default configuration file](./bcam/betterCam_config).